COMPiLELab/krylov_robustness/README.md

 HOW TO RUN THE TESTS OF THE MANUSCRIPT

-The repository "Tests" contain 6 scripts that replicates the numerical test reported in the manuscript.
+The repository "Tests" contain 8 scripts that replicates the numerical test reported in the manuscript.
 In particular:

 Discrete optimization
-test_unweighted_break ---> greedy strategies for the deletion problem on general and transportation networks (Manuscript's section 5.1) test_unweighted_make  ---> greedy strategies for the addition problem on general and transportation networks (Manuscript's section 5.2)
+test_unweighted_break ---> greedy strategies for the deletion problem on general and transportation networks (Manuscript's section 5.1, Table 2) test_unweighted_break_budget ---> greedy strategies for the deletion problem on transportation networks with varying budget (Manuscript's section 5.1, Figures 1 and 2) test_unweighted_make  ---> greedy strategies for the addition problem on general and transportation networks (Manuscript's section 5.2, Table 3) test_unweighted_make_budget ---> greedy strategies for the addition problem on transportation networks with varying budget (Manuscript's section 5.1, Figures 3 and 4)

 Continuous optimization
-test_weighted_exp_lbfgs ---> addition, tuning, and rewiring via IP with l-bfgs to optimize trace(exp(A)) (Manuscript's section 6) test_weighted_exp_hessian ---> addition, tuning, and rewiring via IP with Hessian to optimize trace(exp(A)) (Manuscript's section 6) test_weighted_sinh_lbfgs ---> addition, tuning, and rewiring via IP with l-bfgs to optimize trace(sinh(A)) (Manuscript's section 6) test_weighted_sinh_hessian ---> addition, tuning, and rewiring via IP with Hessian to optimize trace(sinh(A)) (Manuscript's section 6)
+test_weighted_exp_lbfgs ---> addition, tuning, and rewiring via IP with l-bfgs to optimize trace(exp(A)) (Manuscript's section 6, Table 5) test_weighted_exp_hessian ---> addition, tuning, and rewiring via IP with Hessian to optimize trace(exp(A)) (Manuscript's section 6, Table 5) test_weighted_sinh_lbfgs ---> addition, tuning, and rewiring via IP with l-bfgs to optimize trace(sinh(A)) (Manuscript's section 6, Table 6) test_weighted_sinh_hessian ---> addition, tuning, and rewiring via IP with Hessian to optimize trace(sinh(A)) (Manuscript's section 6, Table 6)

 EXTERNAL CODE